 I started using twitter back in 2007.
 This was when NOBODY understood it or wanted anything to do with it.
 Social media has evolved into somewhat of a phenomenon, now with the introduction of other successful word of mouth marketing platforms EVERYONE (including brands) want a piece.
 I have successfully used and marketed myself and other brands on social media for 8 years now.
 I am avidly immersed in social media and have a network of over 35,000 with my combined accounts.

 I have always written since I was in high school.
 So writing has always been natural creative outlet for me.
 I started my blog TheMakeupGirl in April of 2006 out of a genuine love for gabbing about my beauty purchases and what I loved/used.
+After 10 years, I retired The MakeupGirl to focus on my latest passion, beauty and lifestyle for women over 45.
+Out of that passion a new website, Over45Beauty was born.
 As a writer/beauty editor I have also contributed to several major online publications such as Mwari Magazine, The Fairest, She Finds, TheGloss.com and Clutch Magazine just to name a few.
 In May of 2010, I was named Head of the US Edition of the Parisian social platform HelloCotton.
-In 2011, I was one of ten bloggers chosen by the Estee Lauder Companies owned MAC Cosmetics to create my own limited edition eye shadow in their lab in Toronto.
+In 2011, Iwas one of ten bloggers chosen by the Estee Lauder Companies owned MAC Cosmetics to create my own limited edition eye shadow in their lab in Toronto.
 I called it “Hocus Pocus” and it sold out in less than a week online.
 I have also been an ambassador for such iconic brands like Avon, RoC Skincare and Aveeno.

 Education is important to me for many reasons, the main one being that I love to give back.
 Just to see the look on someone's face when they are able to achieve something they thought they couldn't do is priceless.
 I have been an educator in the online marketing arena where beauty & lifestyle brands are concerned for 8 years now.
 I have held Q&A sessions for corporations like Unilever on the best way to reach and work with online editors.
 I have spoken on blog panels like Fashion 360, HBA Expo & The Makeup Show in New York City about blogging, the importance of transparency and the do’s and don’ts of pitching for brands and PR.
 In the summer of 2014, I did my first keynote at The Makeup Show in Chicago called "Making a Name in Makeup".
 I talked about mastering social media and how it can mean the difference between building your business or being stuck in the same spot.